 The shutdown_method subcommand takes two or more additional parameters, that are used to specify the mechanism to be used to gracefully shutdown the module.
-The only method current supported is xrl which takes an XRL specification as an argument.
+The only methods current supported are xrl which takes an XRL specification as an argument, and program which takes an executable program as an argument.
 If the process does not then transition to PROC_SHUTDOWN state, the rtrmgr will then kill the process.